-That’s why I’ve written this special buying guide for you.
-For over 20 years, I’ve tracked the inner workings of the auto industry.
-As President and co-founder of the non-profit Consumer Task Force For Automotive Issues, and as co-founder of the Privacy Rights Now Coalition, I’ve pretty much seen it all when it comes to wacky sales gimmicks, deception and consumer abuse.
-And, it’s my sworn duty to keep those things from happening to you!
+For over 30 years, I've tracked the inner workings of the auto industry.
+As President and co-founder of the non-profit Consumer Task Force For Automotive Issues, and as co-founder of the Privacy Rights Now Coalition, I've pretty much seen it all when it comes to wacky sales gimmicks, deception and consumer abuse.
+And, it's my sworn duty to keep those things from happening to you!

 And will this guide work!
 If you follow this guide, you can probably keep thousands of your hard-earned dollars in your pocket rather than in the dealer's.

 A major promise up-front: Money Matters is about educating you, not trying to hype you.
 This program provides you an oasis from the pressure, confusion and deception that is rampant in the auto industry and on the Web.
 And it gives you straight answers.